mdawoud27/data_structures_and_algorithms/singly_linked_lists/README.md

 Contributions to this repository are welcome.
 Feel free to fork the repository, make changes, and submit pull requests.

-Feel free to customize the `README` further to provide more specific details about the *implementation*, *usage examples*, and any additional information you'd like to include.
+Feel free to customize the `README.md` further to provide more specific details about the *implementation*, *usage examples*, and any additional information you'd like to include.